 Enlight has an extensive collection of basic and advanced editing tools, as well as a selection of more whimsical and artistic effects for getting really creative with your images.

 With so many features, this app can take a bit of time to fully understand, but each tool is very intuitive in how it works.
-Additionally, Enlight has one of the best built-in Help features available in any app.
+Additionally, Enlight has one of the best built-in Help features available in any photo editor app.

 Sooner or later you’ll want to experiment with applying textures and other creative effects to your iPhone photos.
-While there are many worthy apps for doing this, the one that’s often mentioned first by many top mobile artists is Mextures.
+While there are many worthy apps for doing this, the one that’s often mentioned first by mobile artists is Mextures.

-Not only does this app offer a wide range of textures, grains and light leaks, but each of them is fully adjustable and you can combine as many as you want through an easy-to-use layering approach.
+Not only does this app offer a wide range of textures, grains and light leaks, but each of them is fully adjustable and you can combine as many as you want through an easy-to-use layering feature.